chrisbaptiste83/sinatra-cocktail-app/README.md

 Once you are in the app's directory run shotgun to start up the server.
 Open the application by entering the address provided by the server into your web browser.

-1.At the home page, click on the sign up to create a profile.
+1. At the home page, click on the sign up to create a profile.
-2.Enter the required information to create a profile.
+2. Enter the required information to create a profile.
-3.Once profile is successfully created, users are redirected to their profile page.
+3. Once profile is successfully created, users are redirected to their profile page.
 Click on the links on the navigation bar to browse through the application's pages.
-4.Once you are done browsing through the recipes and uploading your personal recipes, click on the Logout link to log out of the application.
+4. Once you are done browsing through the recipes and uploading your personal recipes, click on the Logout link to log out of the application.

 ## Contributing: